 Dr Annemarie Gillies will present Te Puna Ora o Mataatua’s review of the New Zealand Governments Report that was submitted in May 2017.

-1. note Articles 1(1) and 1(3) relating to self-determination have not been reported on;
+1(1) and 1(3) relating to self-determination have not been reported on;

 the implementation of the United Nations Declaration on the Rights of Indigenous Peoples has not been reported on;

 that a standing question on the implementation on the United Nations Declaration on the Rights of Indigenous Peoples be included in all periodic reporting;

-economic, social and cultural needs and aspirations of Māori has a marginalised
+the transformational framework of Whānau Ora designed by Māori in meeting the economic, social and cultural needs and aspirations of Māori has a marginalised acknowledgement in the report.

-6. note that while there has been a change of government in New Zealand, breaches of economic, social and cultural rights of Māori are historical, systematic and structural.
+That while there has been a change of government in New Zealand, breaches of economic, social and cultural rights of Māori are historical, systematic and structural.

-7. agree that questions relating to entrenchment mechanisms in meeting the economic, social and cultural rights of Māori, alongside policy questions, be included in all periodic reporting.
+That questions relating to entrenchment mechanisms in meeting the economic, social and cultural rights of Māori, alongside policy questions, be included in all periodic reporting.